wistia/wistia-open-docs/_posts/player-api.md

 `addToPlaylist(hashedId, [options])` to create custom playlist implementations.

-In addition to the normal [embed options]({{ '/embed-options' | post_url }}), you can define the `transition` option, which defines how to visually transition to the new video.
+In addition to the normal [embed options]({{ '/embed-options' | post_url }}), you can set the `transition` option, which defines how to visually transition to the new video.
 Available values are "slide", "fade", "crossfade", and "none".
 By default, "fade" is used.

 {% codeblock wistia_js.js %}
 $("#video_abcde12345").click(function() {